JoseJVS/ngpu_dynamic_network_creation/nest_microcircuit/README.md

  - merge_data.py: Python script to merge output of multiple MPI processes during a single simulation.
  - gather_data.py: Python script designed to collect the data from all of the simulation runs of a benchmark and compute the mean values and the standard deviation of the simulation timers.
  - benchmark.sh: Bash script to automatically benchmark the model with 10 different random generation seeds and collect the data.
+  - This script assumes the system used is equipped with 128 cores.
+By default the script allocates 8 MPI processes and 16 threads per process for the simulation.
+This can be changed in l4-l10.
+  - Additionally this script exploits of OpenMP pinning and MPI binding to maximize simulation performance.
+    - OpenMP pinning: l25-l28
+    - MPI binding: l48 and l51
+  - In the systems used for the paper, pinning and binding is handled by SLURM